elsamp/MyTasks/README.md

 Application Features
 --------------------
-This application provides features for easily adding tasks, appointments or goals to any day of the week and setting the following task attributes:
+This android application provides features for easily adding tasks, appointments or goals to any day of the week and setting the following task attributes:
 - Description
 - Time
 - Group